top of page

 Classes is over two nights from 6pm-9pm

 Five people must be registered to hold the class.
 If we have to cancel, you will have the option to transfer for free or for a refund at that point.
-If you no show the day of class we do not offer refunds.

-Saturday Sessions (Chamblee/Brookhaven)
+Saturday Sessions In Person (Chamblee/Brookhaven)

 Class is from 9am-4pm

-Saturday Sessions Remote
+Saturday Sessions Remote Via Zoom

 WHY TAKE DEFENSIVE DRIVING?